ozzono/articles/skill-assessment/skill-assesment_en.md

 - Possible demotivation due to delay and a potential feeling of wasted time at the end of the evaluation;
 - Possible overload on the candidate;
 - The candidate may have already done something similar before and repeat and adapt;
+- Possibility of the candidate simply copy from any source.

 [back to the top](#table-of-contents)